What is CBD Oil? Our Ultimate Guide.

-In 1993, as research results began to pour in, the American Medical Student Association unanimously endorsed a statement calling for the down-scheduling of cannabis to Schedule 2.
+In 1993, the American Medical Student Association unanimously endorsed a statement calling for the down-scheduling of cannabis to Schedule 2.
 Since that time and based on reams of data, there have been scores of attempts to pressure the federal government to relent on this matter.
 So far none have been successful.

 Let’s now take a look at some of the research that has been done in the past few decades into the mechanisms and effects of cannabinoids and the ECS.